VitorApolonio/ePaint/README.md

 - dark/light mode switch
 - use scrollbars instead of cropping canvas canvas
 - documentation for the love of god
-- remove ridiculous web depedency (who thought css through a CDN was a good idea?)
 - remove all debug messages (when finished)
 - package application
 - create app icon